uio-bmi/dagsim/docs/_sources/index.rst.txt

 - **Simulating data** from the defined graph.

-For more details on this workflow, check :ref:`this<How to specify a simulation using python code>` extended tutorial.
+For more details on this workflow, check :ref:`this<Specifying a simulation>` extended tutorial.

 To install DagSim, see :ref:`Installing DagSim`.